Boa Vista: Travel Instructions

 The historic districts can be identified as:

-Centro Vila : the city centre as mentioned, the heart of the island, with banks, clubs, shops, the health facility and private clinics.
+Centro Vila: the city centre as mentioned, the heart of the island, with banks, clubs, shops, the health structure and private clinics.

 Santa Barbara and Chandinho, from the pier towards the fish market, the central area of Riba d'Olte and Bom Sossego with typical houses, shops, bars and restaurants.